Average read time: 16 minutes

 In the fight against deforestation, working closely with our suppliers is crucial.
 They help us get closer to the people who grow our crops, which, in turn, helps us ensure they come from sustainable sources.

-This policy is based on the principles of NDPE (no deforestation, no development on peat, and no exploitation of people and communities) and covers both environmental and social objectives.
+This policy is based on the principles of NDPE (no deforestation, no development on peat, and no exploitation of people and communities).
+It is designed to complement the Accountability Framework Initiative and covers environmental, economic and social objectives.

 Our four principles for sustainable sourcing